 The crane has long been a symbol of happiness and good omen for the Japanese.
 A person who folds 1,000 cranes before he/she weds will have a happy marriage.
 The crane has also been a symbol of long life, as Japanese mythology believed the crane to live for 1,000 years.
 They are also a symbol of fidelity as the crane mates for life and are devoted mates in all seasons.
 Both the male and female crane tend their young.
 The crane has also become a symbol of peace.

 In 1955 a twelve-year old girl died of leukemia which she contracted after the U.S. dropped the atom bomb on Hiroshima in 1945.
-During her illness, Sadako was visited by her best friend Chizuko, who reminded Sadako of the old Japanese story that the crane lives for a thousand years, and that the person who folds 1,000 paper cranes will have a wish granted.
-Chizuko folded a gold crane and gave it to Sadako as a gift of hope for her friend.
-Sadako began folding paper cranes out of her medicine wrappers, as she prayed to recover from her fatal disease.
-She folded 644 cranes before she died.
-In honor of her memory, Sadako’s classmates folded 356 more cranes so that she could be buried with one thousand paper cranes.
+During her illness, Sadako’s father, Shigeo, told her the legend of the cranes and she set herself a goal of folding 1,000 of them, which was believed to grant the folder a wish.
+Sadako began folding paper cranes out of medicine wrappers as she prayed to recover from her fatal disease.
+She folded over 1,000 paper cranes before she died and was buried with them in 1955 at 12 years old.
 Money was collected from all over Japan to erect a monument to Sadako in Hiroshima’s peace park.